 Introduction to Induction Motor

-What is Synchronous Speed
+What is synchronous speed?

-- It is the speed of the revolving magnetic field in the stator of the induction motor.
+It is the speed of the revolving magnetic field in the stator of the induction motor.

-- The formula of synchronous speed is:
+The formula of synchronous speed is:

-- The rotor speed of the induction motor is always less than the synchronous speed, so the motor always runs at a speed less than the synchronous speed.
+The rotor speed of the induction motor is always less than the synchronous speed, so the motor always runs at a speed less than the synchronous speed.

-What is Slip
+What is a slip?

-- Slip is measured in percentage its formula is given as.
+Slip is measured in percentage; its formula is given as.

 % Slip = (Ns-N)/Ns x 100

-- The value of the slip will be ‘0’ when the motor is working at the synchronous speed and will be ‘1’ when the motor is stopped or not working.
+The value of the slip will be ‘0’ when the motor is working at the synchronous speed and will be ‘1’ when the motor is stopped or not working.

-- Slip is a very important factor in the operation of the induction motor as the torque of the induction motor depends on the slip.
+Slip is a very important factor in the operation of the induction motor, as the torque of the induction motor depends on the slip.

 Working Principle of Induction Motor

-- The main working of the induction motor depends on Faraday’s law of electromagnetic induction.
+The main working of the induction motor depends on Faraday’s law of electromagnetic induction.

 - This current produces the magnetic field that interacts with the field of the stator.